snehilvj/dmc-docs/docs/styles-api/styles.md

 - The Red Button is styled by the global rule `.mantine-Button-root`, which applies to all `dmc.Button` components.
 This rule sets its background color to red.
 - The Yellow Button has a `className` of `'my-button'`, so it is styled by the more specific rule `.my-button. mantine-Button-root`, which overrides the global style and sets its background color to yellow.

+Note that with components that are rendered within a portal, such as `Popover`, `Tooltip`, `Modal`, It is impossible to style inner elements with static selectors because some elements will be rendered outside of the component root and inner elements are not part of the component tree.
+Either set `withinPortal=False` or use the `classNames` or `styles` props.

 ### Component classes